-To demonstrate, go to Reports > Custom > +New report.
+To demonstrate, go to Roadmaps > Custom, then click Add roadmap.
 Add the Feature name, Feature start date, and Feature due date columns, then add Components name, Release date, and Release name columns.

 Organize your rows, cells and time frame settings as illustrated here: